Cultural Program Highlights

 Euro Cup and World Cup Soccer Screenings

 If Germany is playing in an international tournament we'll be screening the games!
-Countless times we've cheered die Mannschaft to victory at the Goethe-Zentrum Atlanta countless times, including during the 2014 World Cup Final when over 500 people watched the tense game with us!
+Countless times we've cheered die Mannschaft to victory at the Goethe-Zentrum Atlanta, including during the 2014 World Cup Final when over 500 people watched the tense game with us!
 We've also teamed up with Colony Square to host an outdoor screening of the first game during the Euro Cup in 2016, 250 people braved the weather which included stifling heat and a thunderstorm, to cheer the team to victory!

 European Science Café Series